frantic0/maximilian-wasm/README.md

-# maximilian-js
+# maximilian-wasm

-`maximilian-wasm` is a Emscripten 2.0.11 port of the Maximilian library to ES module with WebAssembly (Wasm)
+`maximilian-wasm` is an Emscripten 2.0.11 port of the Maximilian library to ES module with WebAssembly (Wasm)
 # Building